-To search for literature on Early Head Start (EHS), we used the following databases: Google Scholar and EBSCOhost (Academic Search Complete, EconLit, Education Source, ERIC, Family Studies Abstracts, PsycARTICLES, Pyschology and Behavioral Sciences Collection, PsycINFO).
+To search for literature on Early Head Start (EHS), we searched the Vanderbilt University library system and used the following databases: Google Scholar and EBSCOhost (Academic Search Complete, EconLit, Education Source, ERIC, Family Studies Abstracts, PsycARTICLES, Pyschology and Behavioral Sciences Collection, PsycINFO).
 HomVEE1 was also reviewed for relevant articles; studies that were rates moderate or high were reviewed.